 Fremont Siphon replacement

 Thank you to all the folks who came out on Sunday, June 18 to see the site and celebrate the completion of the Fremont Siphon Replacement Project.
+The project was completed on time and under budget.
 King County deeply appreciates the community’s patience and understanding during this important project.

 Thanks again for your time and consideration throughout the project.